acc25uom/climate_change/README.md

 The project has a DOI : 10.5281/zenodo.14961401 .

-More elaborated case studies and software applications are available here https://cornar.shinyapps.io/thirdapp/ .
-Input files will be available in order to run them.
+More elaborated case studies and software applications by using R language programming and Shiny (R) app programming are available here https://cornar.shinyapps.io/thirdapp/ .
+Input files will be made available in order to run the software.